Shimnazzz/dsc-phase-2-project/README.md

 ### Inferences

-* Based on the coefficients, the features with high impact on price are sqft_living, floors, view, condition, grade and renovations.
+* Based on the coefficients, the features with high impact on price are sqft_living, floors, waterfront view, condition, grade and renovations.
 * The recommendations can be derived for King COunty Real Estate Agent for targetting the high price properties:
-    # The number of floors can have a positive impact on the price.
+    * The number of floors can have a positive impact on the price.
 The log of price will increase by 0.23 - 0.578 by having 2 - 3 floors.
 In other words there will an increase in price by 1.26 - 1.78 times the value of the property.
-  #
+    * Having a waterfront property can improve the price by 1.4 times the value of the property.
+    * Better the condition and grade (in terms of the Kings County Grading system), better will be the price of the property.
+Improved condition of the propoerty can increase the value of the property by 1.4 - 1.85 times the value of the property.
+Having a grade of 11 can imcreae the price of the property by 9 times.